PTLD: Sim-to-real Privileged Tactile Latent Distillation for Dexterous Manipulation: In-hand rotation

 \subsection{Object diversity}

 Figure~\ref{fig:objects} shows the set of objects used for data collection and policy evaluation.
 We use four cylindrical objects with radii of 30 mm, 31.75 mm (×2), and 33.4 mm; heights of 70 mm, 178 mm (×2), and 200 mm; and varying surface frictions.
 In addition, we use two square bottles with side lengths of 54 mm and 60 mm, and heights of 187 mm and 194 mm.
+For object generalization experiments, we used 2 3D-printed cubes with edges of 64mm and 80mm.

 The object masses range from 22 g to 90 g (22 g, 24 g, 30 g, 46 g, 87 g, and 90 g).
 To further vary the mass during data collection and evaluation, we insert additional weights of 18 g and 36 g into the bottles.
 Each weight piece (black nut) has a mass of 9 g.